-We acknowledge the Wurundjeri people, the Traditional and Ongoing Owners and Custodians of the land on which Motéa is based and pay respects to Indigenous Elders past, present and emerging of the Kulin Nation.
+We acknowledge the Wurundjeri Woi Wurrung and Bunurong peoples, the Traditional Owners and Custodians of the land on which Motéa is based and pay respects to Elders past, present and emerging of the Kulin Nation.

-We acknowledge the intimate connection, respect and relationship First Nations people have with the land, waters and sky, and that climate change is directly linked to colonisation.
-We recognise the past and present trauma experienced among Aboriginal and Torres Strait Islander peoples and that Australia was founded on the genocide and dispossession of First Nations people.
+We acknowledge the intimate cultural and spiritual relationships First Nations people have to the land, waters and seas, and their rich contribution to society.
+We recognise the past and present trauma experienced among Aboriginal and Torres Strait Islander peoples and that Australia was founded on the genocide of First Nations people.
 We acknowledge that colonial policies and structures that remain active today and the ongoing fight of First Nations people in dismantling those structures.

 We support the Uluru Statement from the Heart, an invitation from First Nations to “walk with us in a movement of the Australian people for a better future”.
 The Uluru Statement calls for structural reform including constitutional change.
 Structural reform includes establishing a new relationship between First Nations and the Australian nation based on justice and self-determination where Indigenous cultures and peoples can flourish, and we all move forward.